Is 496 a good credit score?

 Most auto lenders will not lend to someone with a 496 score.
 If you are able to get approved for an auto loan with a 496 score, it will be costly.
-If you can raise your credit score, it will be much easier to get a car.
+If you can raise your credit score, getting a car will be much easier.

 See also: 6 Best Auto Loans for Bad Credit